-A coat is a marvellous thing, it can keep the rain off your back and the cold off of your skin, but it cannot produce any actual heat.
+A Coat is a marvelous thing, it can keep the rain off your back and the cold off of your skin, but it cannot produce any actual heat.
 In fact, all that even the thickest coat can do is keep the body warm by trapping layers of air between it and the body wearing it.

 When the body is cold, it diverts blood away from the extremities and towards the core.
 This is why your fingers and toes can sometimes become numb in cold weather.
 This is also why you usually feel very tired after too long spent in cold weather, as your body is constantly exerting much needed energy in order to keep you warm.

 These are designed to put a stop to all that.
-As the name suggests, a heated jacket is a jacket with its own internal heating system built into it.
+As the name suggests, a heated jacket UK is a jacket with its own internal heating system built into it, to generate heat.

 Most new jackets can be customised to emit as much or as little heat as required by the wearer and are stylish enough to appeal to anyone.
 With this said, they are usually designed with outdoor workers (e.g. construction workers, security personnel etc.) in mind.